luqmanbarry/external-secrets-operator-guide/README.md

 Shipping Service secrets `{key, value}` pairs generated.
 ![ExternalSecrets Owned Secret](assets/eso-secrets-ready-shipping.png)

-As you can see, we are able to have secrets created with their contents coming from AWS Secrets Manager.
+As you can see, we are able to have secrets created with their contents coming from **AWS Secrets Manager**.
 The `ExternalSecret` CR restores secrets upon deletion, modification of fetched `{key, value}` pairs.

 # Summary